Game Show Network: History

-1994–2004: As "Game Show Network"
+1994–2004: as "Game Show Network"

-On May 7, 1992, Sony Pictures Entertainment joined forces with the United Video Satellite Group to launch the Game Show Channel, which was set to begin in 1993.
+On May 7, 1992, Sony Pictures Entertainment joined forces with the United Video Satellite Group to launch the Game Show Channel, which was set for a 1993 launch.
 The announcement of the channel was made by SPE president Mel Harris.

 On December 2, 1992, Sony Pictures Entertainment made a deal to acquire the Barry & Enright game show library, and in a separate deal, struck a 10-year licensing agreement for the rights to the Mark Goodson game show library of more than 20,000 episodes including among others, What's My Line?, Family Feud, and To Tell the Truth.
 Upon the deal, Sony said it would sell an equity stake in the network to Mark Goodson Productions, including the production of new original series by Jonathan Goodson Productions.
 Both deals were completed on December 7, 1992, eleven days before Mark Goodson's death.
-On June 6, 1994, Mark Goodson Productions pulled out of the venture.
+On June 6, 1994, Mark Goodson Productions withdrew from the venture.
 GSN's launch time was intended to be at 10:00 p.m.
-ET, but at the time, it was pushed back to 7:00 p.m.
+ET, but at the time, it was instead set for three hours earlier to 7:00 p.m.
 ET.

 Game Show Network launched at 7:00 p.m. on December 1, 1994.
-The first aired game show to be on GSN was What's My Line?.
-By the launch date, the network had secured rights to over 40,000 episodes from the libraries of several game show production companies and corporate parent Sony.
+The first aired game show to air on GSN was What's My Line?.
+By the launch date, the network had acquired rights to over 40,000 episodes from the libraries of several game show production companies and corporate parent Sony.
 The initial lineup was exclusively acquired programming such as Match Game, Family Feud, The Newlywed Game, Jeopardy!, and Wheel of Fortune.
+Over time, Game Show Network acquired the rights to The Price Is Right, The $10,000 Pyramid, Let's Make a Deal, Hollywood Squares, Who Wants to Be a Millionaire? and other libraries, putting them on the schedule at various times throughout the network's history.
 The network eventually began producing original game shows such as Lingo, Burt Luddin's Love Buffet, Whammy!, Inquizition, and Extreme Gong.
-Faux Pause is an American television program that aired in 1998 on Game Show Network.
-Co-hosted by Mary Gallagher and Sean Donnellan, Pause consisted of jokes and skits done while watching certain episodes of game shows, in a similar fashion to Mystery Science Theater 3000.
+One program to air on GSN was Faux Pause, which aired in 1998, and was co-hosted by Mary Gallagher and Sean Donnellan.
+Pause consisted of jokes and skits done while watching certain episodes of game shows, in a similar fashion to Mystery Science Theater 3000.

 In 2001, a massive change in both leadership and programming at the network took place when Liberty Media acquired a 50% stake.
-Both president Michael Fleming and vice president Jake Tauber departed, and former ABC Family/Fox Family Channel president Rich Cronin was hired to head the network.
+Both president Michael Fleming and vice president Jake Tauber departed, and former ABC Family/Fox Family Channel president Rich Cronin was hired to lead the network.